-A.3 Configuration Options
+A.4 Configuration Options

-The system configuration file contains the following standard configuration options.
-In this discussion, default refers to the value that results when an option is not explicitly set by a statement in the configuration file.
-Initial setting refers to an explicit setting in the initial system.conf file that differs from the default.
+The following is the complete list of configuration options, which are also described in comments in the template configuration files.
+In this discussion, default refers to the value that results when an option is not explicitly set.
+Initial setting refers to the predefined explicit settings in the GemStone-provided template configuration files for parameters that do not have default settings.

 Some configuration options have an internal runtime parameter that can be changed while GemStone is running.
 Where such a parameter exists, its name is given as part of the entry.
-For more information, see "To Change Settings at Run Time" on page 54.
+This is described for the Stone on page 53 and for the Gem on page 66.

-The \$GEMSTONE/bin directory contains a write-protected file named initial.config that is an exact replicate of \$GEMSTONE/data/system.conf as it was originally shipped.
-After modifying system.conf, you can always recover its original condition.
+The \$GEMSTONE/bin directory contains a write-protected file named initial.config that is the same as \$GEMSTONE/data/system.conf as it originally shipped.
+After modifying system.conf, you can always recover its original condition from this file.